hpc/quo-vadis/README.md

 **This project is under active development and is currently not stable.**

-A next-generation, machine-independent coordination layer to arbitrate access among multiple runtime components and map workers efficiently to heterogeneous architectures.
+A next-generation, machine-independent coordination layer to arbitrate access among multiple runtime components and map tasks efficiently to heterogeneous architectures.

 ## Building